 • Are Microphones Analog Or Digital Devices?
 (Mic Output Designs)

-In order to properly connect to the charging port of a smartphone, the microphone’s signal must be converted to digital audio.
+To properly connect to a smartphone's charging port, the microphone's signal must be converted to digital audio.
 This is done via an ADC between the mic capsule and the charger port connector.

 Let's look at some microphone examples:

 USB-C And Lightning Connection Microphones

 The two most common smartphone charger ports are the USB-C (Android and others) and the Lightning (Apple).
 There are digital microphones on the market that connect to both.

 The Boya BY-DM2 is a lavalier mic that connects directly to a smartphone via USB-C (Android and others).

 The BY-DM2 has an ADC built within the cable (the relatively large box between the mic and the connector).

 The Shure MV5 is more flexible with its ADC built into the mic body and its female micro-USB output.
 In the case of the MV5, any male micro-USB to male (insert charger port type here) will effectively connect the mic to your smartphone (or another digital device).

 The Shure MV5 comes with both a micro-USB to Lightning and a micro-USB to USB cable, though micro-USB to USB-C adapters are available on the market.